yungSoftware/roblox-2016-source-code/README.md

 12. Before building anything, you should build **boost.static**, **zlib** and **qtnribbon** first
 13. Open **setfolders.bat** and choose which folder you want to get prepared.
 14. Right click to project and press **Build**
+15. Ignore all the warnings since it doesn't affect the compilation
-15. Thats it, you have been builded from the source!
+16. Thats it, you have been builded from the source!

 ## Common Error(s):
  - Error: warning treated as error - no 'object' file generated